Jun 29, 2023

 The first solution is a fairly simple one – wait around for a minute or two and refresh the web page you’re on.
 In a lot of cases, the error comes from a sudden traffic surge.

 Thus, a simple page refresh usually will do the trick.
 For a shortcut, Windows users can press F5 or CTRL + F5, while Mac users can press CMD + R.

 2. Clear Browser Cache

-4. Flush DNS
+4. Flush DNS Servers

 5. Test on Another Device

-If none of the above solutions fixed the 502 bad gateway error, test the connection on another computer or a mobile device, preferably connected to a different network.
+If none of the above solutions fixed the HTTP error 502, test the connection on another computer or a mobile device, preferably connected to a different network.